chnm/crdh-jekyll/_essays/v02-10-royal-african-company-networks.md

 goods throughout the corpus.
 We opted to limit the words under consideration to trade goods, manufactured items, like guns or perpetuanos, which the RAC exchanged with its African trading partners.
-The co-occurrence analysis showed very little evidence of a single good or grouping of goods being predictive of the presence of other goods except for occasional pairs of textiles, for example, tapseils and sletias.
+The co-occurrence analysis showed very little evidence of a single good being predictive of the presence of other goods except for occasional pairs of textiles, for example, tapseils and sletias.
 Here the lack of co-occurrence may be meaningful: The slave trade pattern of the eighteenth century was characterized above all by